Meetbaar/mtbr-brewer/README.md

 dbp-brewer is a Proof of concept for slingle line clean installer script for new MacOS nodes

-#how to use the DBP installer
+#how to use the dbp brewer

 # tl;dr;

 Get the latest version of the script and run the install

-    #/bin/bash -c "$(curl -fsSL https://github.com/YloXx/dbp-brewer/edit/main/install-poc.sh)"
+    #/bin/bash -c "$(curl -fsSL https://raw.githubusercontent.com/YloXx/dbp-brewer/main/install-poc.sh)"

 Enter the credentials for the new user and have fun!